wardog1uk/mikro/Basic Commands.md

 Takes a number and displays its value in hexadecimal, decimal, octal, and binary.

-## TABLE - display a list of labels used in the last assemble
+## TABLE - display a list of assembled labels

 ### Commands
 * `TABLE`

+### Description
+Used after a successful assembly to display an alphabetically sorted list of labels with their 16-bit hexadecimal values.

 ## TIM - start the machine code monitor